EternityForest/pavillion/security.md

 Clients should not accept nonces with incorrect hashes to prevent an easy DoS attack.

 Clients recieving a Nonce(For any reason, requested or not), must reply with a PSK Client Info message.

+The server nonce must not be reused across connection setup events.

 ### PSK Client Info(C>S, Opcode 3)